-Rosie teaches the Monday 10am and Friday 6pm classes.
+Rosie teaches the Monday morning Led and 10am classes as well as the Friday 6pm class.
 Rosie also teaches the Beginner courses… see the notices box for details of upcoming courses.

 Jo trained at Britain's first circus school in 1987.
 After damaging her back in a trapeze accident she was introduced to yoga at the Iyengar Institute in London and has been practicing since 1995.